HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 The overall prevalence of first- and third-party cookies on the top 1M most popular websites from the HTTP Archive crawl of July 2025 is similar to last year's distribution.
 <!-- markdownlint-disable-next-line MD051 -->
-On both desktop and mobile devices, 40% of cookies are first-party and 60% third-party ([Figure 1](#fig-1)).
+On both desktop and mobile devices, roughly 40% of cookies are first-party and about 60% third-party ([Figure 1](#fig-1)).
-Below, we report on the same first- and third-party split across different CrUX ranks.
+Below, we report on the first- and third-party split across different CrUX ranks.

 {{ figure_markup(
   image="first-and-third-party-prevalence-by-rank-desktop.png",